Major adverse cardiovascular events

+Definition

 The so-called "classical 3-point MACE" is defined as a composite of nonfatal stroke, nonfatal myocardial infarction, and cardiovascular death.
-But another study defines MACE as "CVD events, admission for HF (Heart Failure), ischemic cardiovascular [CV] events, cardiac death, or MACE".
+Another study similarly defined MACE as a composite of nonfatal stroke, nonfatal acute coronary syndrome, and death from vascular causes.
+But another study defines MACE as "CVD events, admission for HF (heart failure), ischemic cardiovascular [CV] events, cardiac death".
 Yet another study defined MACE as "CV death, hospitalization for HF, or myocardial infarction (MI)".

+The heterogeneity of the sets defining MACE, hampering systematic reviews and meta-analyses, has been repeatedly criticized.

+Risk factors for MACE

+Which conditions are risk factors for MACE depends on some characteristics of the investigated cohort.
+Established risk indicators in the general population include age, pre-existing cardiovascular disease, smoking, diabetes mellitus, elevated concentrations of triglycerides and non-HDL cholesterol concentration, reduced HDL concentration and hypertension, as, e. g., demonstrated by the Framingham Heart Study.
+More recently, additional risk indicators have been identified, e. g. type 2 allostatic load, high-sensitivity C-reactive protein, d-dimer level, renal failure, consumption of salt as sodium chloride, and altered thyroid function.

+Therapeutic interventions

 Two reviews have concluded that SGLT2 inhibitors benefit patients with atherosclerotic MACE.
 One of those studies defined MACE as the composite of myocardial infarction, stroke, or cardiovascular death.

-The heterogeneity of the sets defining MACE, hampering systematic reviews and meta-analyses, has been repeatedly criticized.
+Other studies have shown MACE to be potently predicted by levels of ceramide found in patients.